mattcieslak/hbcd-docs/docs/processing/standards.md

 <input type="checkbox" [name] [value] [checked] [disabled]>  Dependencies listed (i.e., external and within-language requirements)<br>

 ### Webpage For Documentation
-In addition to the general guidelines provided by the checklist, each pipeline is required to have living documentation made available via a web page using utilities such as [ReadtheDocs](https://about.readthedocs.com/?ref=readthedocs.com), [GitHub Pages](https://pages.github.com/?(null)), [Wiki](https://support.microsoft.com/en-us/office/create-and-edit-a-wiki-dc64f9c2-d1a2-44b5-ac59-b9d535551a32), etc. This allows for information to stay up-to-date as compared to a publication and also is easier to navigate than a simple GitHub README given the depth of information typically required for image processing pipelines.

-We recommended using the [fMRIPrep ReadtheDocs](https://fmriprep.org/en/stable/) as a guide for overall organization and what level of detail each section should ideally include.
+In addition to the general guidelines outlined in the checklist, each pipeline must maintain living documentation accessible through a dedicated webpage.
+This ensures the information remains up-to-date, offering a more dynamic and easily navigable resource compared to static publications or standard GitHub README files.
+Given the complexity and depth of information typically required for image processing pipelines, a webpage provides a more effective platform for organizing and presenting the documentation.
+Developers can refer to the [fMRIPrep ReadtheDocs](https://fmriprep.org/en/stable/) as a guide for overall organization and what level of detail each section should ideally include.

 ## Infrastructure
 ### NMIND Infrastructure Checklist